 |

-MARIANNE COHN![]() Her poem was found later in her prison cell |
+MARIANNE COHN (see May 31)![]() Her poem was found later in her prison cell |

 |

-COURAGE ONLY LIVES IN INDIVIDUALS |
+COURAGE LIVES ONLY IN INDIVIDUALS |

 |